Himalaya has received the ISO 14001:2004 certification, the most recognized global standard for excellence in environmental management.

 Our hair oils come in bottles made from polyethylene terephthalate (PET), a 100 percent recyclable material.
 For our toothpaste and soap cartons, we make use of board procured from renewable sources.
 This paper comes from trees planted as part of social forestry projects.
 We also use non-toxic soy ink for printing on our soap sleeves.

 In the past ten years, we have improved our waste management process.
-All types of waste generated at our facility in Bangalore are properly segregated and systematically handled.
+All types of waste generated at our facility in Bengaluru are properly segregated and systematically handled.
 Today, we are recycling 90 percent of our solid waste, 100 percent of our liquid waste and scientifically disposing of our hazardous waste.

 The paper, plastic and other recyclable waste is handed over to certified recyclers.
 We have set up an effluent treatment plant that processes liquid waste.
-The treated effluent is used for gardening and irrigation of our 10 acre ‘green belt’ on campus in Bangalore, where we have planted 600 coconut trees and 3,500 golden bamboo, napier and lemongrass trees.
+The treated effluent is used for gardening and irrigation of our 10 acre ‘green belt’ on campus in Bengaluru, where we have planted 600 coconut trees and 3,500 golden bamboo, napier and lemongrass trees.
 We are a certified ‘zero discharge’ facility.